Meet The Characters Of 'Zoey's Extraordinary Playlist'

 Played by Lauren Graham, Joan is Zoey's brilliant, no-nonsense, mercurial and power-house boss.
 As one of the only other women in the company to rise to a managerial role, Joan takes Zoey under her wing and becomes a valuable mentor.
 As their relationship deepens, Joan comes to lean on Zoey for emotional guidance as she goes through a bump in her high-profile marriage.
 In spite of their generational divide, these two women have plenty to teach each other.

-This article is sponsored by Zoey's Extraordinary Playlist, which premieres with a new episode tonight on NBC – and it'll be streaming tomorrow.
+This article is sponsored by Zoey's Extraordinary Playlist, which is now streaming on NBC!

-Watch a special look at episode 2 on Elite Daily, here!
+Watch an all-new episode on Elite Daily, here!